3D Character Modeling & Rigging

 Is there A Live forum?

 Yes!
-Purchasing this workshop will give you access to our MoGraph Mentor Slack community.
+Purchasing this workshop will give you access to our MoGraph Mentor Discord community.
 You can share work and ask questions.
-So jump into this workshop and discuss in the MoGraph Mentor Slack.
+So jump into this workshop and discuss in the MoGraph Mentor Discord.

 What will I know by the end?

 How to create fully rigged characters in Cinema 4d.
 How to animate that character using the controllers you’ve built for the rig.
 How to model original characters with proper edge flow and topology.